gkarthik/veme-2021-tutorial/README.md

 * Create XML to log Markov jump history.
 * Create XML to log Markov jump history using an empirical tree distribution.

+For this tutorial you can downlaod the BEAST jar files from [here](https://github.com/beast-dev/beast-mcmc/releases/download/v1.10.5pre1/BEAST.v1.10.5pre.zip).

 ### Useful XML snippets,